Menu

 The populations where mtDNA haplogroup M2B is found include:

-2. Dravidian-speaking populations in South India (Tamil, Telugu regions)
+2. Dravidian-speaking regional populations in southern India

 CHAPTER IV